OsramAutomotive/test-analysis/README.md

 ```

-## Current Limits
+## **Current Limits**

 For each lighting project current limits are established for the various temperature/mode/voltage conditions.
 These limits can be used for any particular environmental test.
-These limits are stored in an excel file and pulled by the program into a simple dictionary.
+These limits are stored in an html file and read by the program.
 Limits are excellent for comparing the measured currents to an expected or acceptable range.
 They also aid in recognizing subtle failures.

 Not all LEDs are created equal.
-Some LEDs are more efficient than others (lower current will produce same light output) and so LEDs are allocated into different bins.
+Some LEDs are more efficient than others (the same current will produce greater light output) and so LEDs are allocated into different bins.
 LED binning is accounted for in the limits files so that different current limits can be used for samples of the same module type but different LED bin.

-## Analysis
+## **Analysis**

 The analysis consists of four components:

 1. Temporal Plotting
 2. Current Histograms
-3. Summary Tables with basic statisitcs and comparison to limits
+3. Summary Tables with basic statistics and comparison to limits
 4. Out of spec data

 ### 1) Temporal Plotting